yuo-app/lin/README.md

 - a default locale JSON file (e.g. `en-US.json`)
 - API keys for your chosen LLM providers in your .env file (e.g., `OPENAI_API_KEY`, `ANTHROPIC_API_KEY`)

-`lin` is smart and will try to automatically detect your i18n configuration from your existing project setup.
+`lin` will try to automatically detect your i18n configuration from your existing project setup.
 It supports:

 - Next.js (`next.config.js`)
 - Nuxt.js (`nuxt.config.js`)